Resident Scholar Application

 - A curriculum vitae, not to exceed four single-spaced pages.

 - Three letters of recommendation, not to exceed two pages in length each.
-Letters must be requested and submitted through the online application process and uploaded by November 1.
+Letters must be requested and submitted through the online application process and uploaded by the application deadline.
 Applicants are responsible for ensuring that references send their letters on time.
-For Anne Ray applicants, one letter should be from a student; see below for detail.
 Additional reference checks may be conducted for finalists.

 For Lamon and Anne Ray applicants: